dward2/BME547/Assignments/final_image_processor.md

   the currently selected room.
 If new CPAP data is available, those should be automatically downloaded and displayed on the interface in place of the old data.
-  + When the user wants to select a new room or historical CPAP data, the choices presented should represent the most recent options on the server.
+  + When the user wants to select a new room or historical CPAP calculated data, the choices presented should represent the most recent options on the server.
 In other words, the options for choices must dynamically update, rather than be "locked in" based on what was